shaopson/grlog/README.md

-# grlog - A golang rotating file logging package。
+# grlog - A golang rotating file logging package

 grlog is a simple log package that is extended from the log standard library.